gosignal/signal-style-guide/Readme.md

 > very much a WIP...

 - An attempt at comprehensive global guides to working on / with / around any products that [Signal](http://fullsignal.co) touches.
-Heavily influcenced off the Airbnb guide.
+Heavily influenced from the Airbnb guide.

 ## A few notes